-Alcudia It's simple to reach Alculdia on the north of the island which offers a huge stretch of sand and plenty of bars, shops and restaurants.
+Alcudia It's simple to reach Alcudia on the north of the island which offers a huge stretch of sand and plenty of bars, shops and restaurants.

 Pollensa In the far north of Majorca, this dreamy destination features luxury yachts and incredible seafront restaurants.
 It's less crowded than its neighbour Alcudia.

-C'an Picafort Previously a fishing village, this charming spot has a pretty promenade and some lovely beaches in the Baulo region.
+C'an Picafort Previously a fishing village, this charming spot in the Baulo region has a pretty promenade and some lovely beaches.

 S'Illot This is a quiet area on the far east side of the island.
 Great for those who want to avoid the crowds and enjoy peaceful beaches!

 Cala Major Close to Palma this large beach has lots of family-friendly attractions.